 The convertible top will not operate unless the vehicle is traveling under 3 mph (5 km/h).

-Do not lower the top when the top material is wet.
+Note: Lowering the convertible top when the top material is wet may cause mold or mildew.

 To lower the convertible top:

 - 1. Bring vehicle to a complete stop.
 Key must be in the on position.
 It is recommended that the vehicle's engine is running when lowering the top to prevent draining the battery. - 2.
 Check the convertible top stowage compartment behind the rear seat to be sure it is empty and ready to receive the top.
 Check the convertible top outer surface to be sure it is free of leaves and debris.